Safety Tips for Truck Drivers

 Driving distractions can include using the GPS navigation system, changing the music, eating, and of course, using your cell phone.
 All of these are extremely dangerous and could potentially lead to a crash.
 Cell phone use is especially an alarming issue with more and more states creating tighter laws around making sure drivers stay off their phone while behind the wheel.
 Keep your cell phone away and stay alert.
 Better yet, create an automated reply text that says something like “I’m driving and will get back to you later” for when you receive a text while behind the wheel.
 This way you will not need to take your eyes off the road.
 If something other than driving needs your attention, pull over.

 From unplanned breakdowns to road closures, it is important to be as prepared as possible when on the road to avoid any unnecessary hazards.
 Check state websites for road closures so you can change your route if necessary.
 Make sure you always have all the necessary equipment in case of maintenance trouble including warning triangles, tire chains, and a flashlight.
 Pack extra water and snacks on trips in case you have long unexpected delays.

 There is more that goes into safely driving a truck but if you follow these safety tips for truck drivers, then you may be well on your way.
-And if you’re considering career training to become a truck driver we can help.
-At NETTTS, we can help teach you how to operate a truck as well as the safety rules for truck drivers that you should follow.
+And if you’re considering truck driver career training we can help.
+At NETTTS, we can help teach you how to operate a truck as well as the safety rules for truck drivers.